 - a common ground connection, so both devices have a common reference by which to measure voltage;

 - one wire for the sender to send data to the receiver on (transmit line for the sender);

 - one wire for the receiver to send date to the sender on (receive line for the sender).

 Since the data rate is 9600 bits per second (sometimes called 9600 baud), the receiver will read the voltage on its receive wire every 1/9600th of a second.
 It will interpret that voltage reading as a new bit of data.
 If the voltage is high (typically +5V or +3.3V in the case of most microcontrollers), it will interpret that bit of data as a 1.
 If it is low (typically 0V), it will interpret that bit of data as a 0.
 By interpreting the bits of data over time, the receiver can get a detailed message from the sender. at 9600 baud, for example, 1200 bytes of data can be exchanged in one second.

 What Do the Serial Voltage Changes Mean?

 Let’s look at a byte of data being exchanged.
 Imagine you want to send the number 90 from one device to another.
 First, you have to convert the number from the decimal representation 90 to a binary representation.
 In binary, 90 is 01011010.
-So your sending device will pulse its transmit line as follows:
+So your sending device will pulse its transmit line as shown in Figure 1: